Recovering Damages Following Catastrophic Burns

 The damage caused by your electrical burns must be evaluated by a medical professional, who will often determine a treatment plan based on both the internal trauma you have suffered from the electricity and the severity of the burn.
 Burns are often categorized based on how deeply they penetrated into the body, but because electrical burns tend to go deeper into the body, treatment plans must adapt to accommodate for internal and external trauma.

-After suffering an electrical burn, your doctor may have to clean the wound to prevent infections, apply stitches, and bandage the area.
+After suffering an electrical burn, your doctor may have to clean the wound to prevent infections, apply stitches and bandage the area.
 Antibiotics may be required to avoid future infections, and you will likely require medication to manage the pain.
-It is not uncommon for electrical burns to lead to severe scarring and disfigurements, which may require skin grafting and plastic surgery to fully heal.
-This can be especially distressing if the burns are along your arms, legs, face, or neck, as you will have a constant reminder of your injury.
+It is not uncommon for electrical burns to lead to severe scarring and disfigurement, which may require skin grafting and plastic surgery to fully heal.
+This can be especially distressing if the burns are along your arms, legs, face or neck, as you will have a constant visible reminder of your injury.

 However, this is only the external damage of an electrical burn.
-If you suffered nerve damage, your doctors may schedule surgery to reattach or repair the damage, however, it is a very real possibility that you can suffer paralysis if the nerve was catastrophically burned.
+If you suffered nerve damage, your doctors may schedule surgery to reattach or repair the damage.
+However, it is a very real possibility that you can suffer paralysis if the nerve was catastrophically burned.
 In addition, damage to your soft tissues and muscles could lead to long-term disabilities, such as limps and chronic pain.
-Bottom line, electric burns can lead to a lifetime of medical treatments and, as a result, costly bills.
+Bottom line: Electrical burns can lead to a lifetime of medical treatments and, as a result, costly bills.